Should Art Prints Be Matted? Does It Matter? Explained

 What’s the size of your piece?

-If you have a large art print then it’s important to consider the weight and size of the mat board when selecting one.
 A thicker mat will add more bulk and weight, so make sure that your frame can handle it.
 I don’t know about you but I find that smaller art prints always need to be matted and there is a size when one is just not needed.

 My rule of thumb is any art print that is around 40 inches tall (about 1m) does not require matting, anything smaller than that should have matting.

 Matting will also increase the overall size of the frame needed as it adds up to at least a few extra inches around the edges.
-This will result in additional framing costs and space the art print will take up on a wall.

 Smaller art prints need that additional size to give them a bit more presence on the wall while larger art prints do not need it.